mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 If we didn't use the OPTIONAL operator then we would not have retrieved data for the first pattern in the WHERE clause.

-We now leave our discussion of using the antiquated and no longer updated OpenCyc data and look at Python code in the next section that uses the Wikidata SPARQL server rather than DBPedia.
+We now leave our discussion of using the no longer updated OpenCyc data and look at Python code in the next section that uses the Wikidata SPARQL server rather than DBPedia.

 ## Examples Using Wikidata Instead of DBPedia